Tanphi/tanphi.github.io/index.md

 ### Use a service
 To use a service, make a POST request to the URL of the chosen environment.
 The header must contain the field `Authorisation: OAuth <your_token>`.

-### Example

 # Actions
 All your actions must contain a parameter `act_id` that contains the action you want to do: these actions and the parameters that must be sent are described in this section.
-For every parameter, there will be an indication of wether or not it is required:
+For every parameter, there will be an indication of whether or not it is required:
 - 🟩 Required parameter
 - 🔷 **API**: Required parameter **LTI**: parameter already sent via the LTI protocol, do not include it in the additional parameters
 - 🟠 Optional parameter